This page contains information on key concepts related to Binary Authorization.

 Binary Authorization always allows exempt images to be deployed.
 Each project has a whitelist of exempt images specified by registry path.
 Images in the k8s.gcr.io/*, and additional paths are exempt by exempt by default, as these contain resources required so that

 GKE can start a cluster successfully with the default

 The whitelist of exempt images is specified using the property in the policy YAML file.

 To whitelist all container images whose registry location matches the specified path:

 To allowlist a specific image:

 To whitelist a specific version of an image by tag:

 To whitelist a specific version of an image by its digest:

-Global policy evaluation mode is a policy setting that causes Binary Authorization to evaluate a global policy before evaluating the policy that you configure as a user.
-The global policy is provided by Google and exempts a list of Google-provided system images from further policy evaluation.
+Trust all Google-maintained system images causes Binary Authorization to exempt a list of Google-maintained system images from further policy evaluation.
 When you have this setting enabled, images that are required by GKE are not blocked by policy enforcement.
 The global policy is evaluated prior to and in addition to user policy evaluation.

 You can enable or disable this setting using the property in the policy YAML file.
 You can view the contents of the global policy using the following command: